Germany's Scholz says U.S. grasps EU tariff concerns

-WHISTLER, British Columbia, June 1 (Reuters) - The United States appears to have understood Europe’s concerns about its latest tariffs on steel and aluminium imports, possibly paving the way for a solution at some point in the future, German Finance Minister Olaf Scholz said on Friday.
+WHISTLER, British Columbia (Reuters) - The United States appears to have understood Europe’s concerns about its latest tariffs on steel and aluminum imports, possibly paving the way for a solution at some point in the future, German Finance Minister Olaf Scholz said on Friday.

 “We must find a way to get out of this.
 That was said clearly by everyone and I think it was even taken on board (by the United States),” Scholz told reporters after a meeting of finance ministers from the G7 group of rich nations in the Canadian mountain resort of Whistler.